MickaelTomellini/MickaelTomellini/README.md

 ## 🎸 Who I Am 🦝

 Based in  ̴t̴h̴e̴ ̴M̴o̴r̴d̴o̴r̴  ....
-Grand Est in France, I have always been fascinated by programming — whether through video games, books, or movies.
+Grand Est, France 🇫🇷, I have always been fascinated by programming — whether through video games, books, or movies.
 This passion inspired me to dive deeper into the world of coding, which ultimately led me to become a developer.

 I enjoy building projects that solve real-world problems and create great user experiences.
 Constantly learning and evolving, I’m enthusiastic about collaborating with other developers to improve my skills and contribute to the community.